finos/perspective/docs/md/python.md

 and allows the manager to send instructions to the Table.

-The name that you host the table under is important—it acts as a unique accessor on the Javascript side, which will look for a Table hosted at the websocket with the name you specify.
+The name that you host the table under is important—it acts as a unique accessor on the JavaScript side, which will look for a Table hosted at the websocket with the name you specify.

 ```python